GlacioHack/geoutils/doc/source/raster_class.md

 ## Obtain Statistics
 The `get_stats()` method allows to extract key statistical information from a raster in a dictionary.
-Supported statistics are : mean, median, max, mean, sum, sum of squares, 90th percentile, nmad, rmse, std.
+Supported statistics are : mean, median, max, mean, sum, sum of squares, 90th percentile, nmad, std, count and percentage valid points.
 Callable functions are supported as well.

 ### Usage Examples: